 Bowling Green pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Bowling Green is low; cypress and grass are low.
-Tomorrow (26 June 2026) levels are similar.
-Over the following five days cypress and grass will increase.
+Today (16 July) pollen in Bowling Green is low; grass and ragweed are low.
+Tomorrow (17 July 2026) levels are similar - grass remains low.
+Over the following five days grass and ragweed will increase.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app